leighanne77/SimpleAPISpicyRecipeGenerator/readme.md

 (using the Spoonacular API) https://github.com/leighanne77/SimpleAPISpicyRecipeGenerator

+If you want to try this "live" right now, it is running on seenode: https://web-e1jordiwskf3.up-de-fra1-k8s-1.apps.run-on-seenode.com/

 A flask application that fetches and filters main menu recipes using the Spoonacular API, specifically geared to retrieve spicier meals - with no gluten or dairy, nor pork or red meat.
 This app does not produce: side dish recipes, salads, soups, or beverages.

 1. **Set Up: Get a Spoonacular API Key**